I’m interested in Journalism but I don’t think I want to be a reporter. Is this still a good major for me?

 What if the class I want is full?

 We do not keep departmental or online waiting lists for Journalism classes.
 If you are unable to get into a class because it is full, you may contact the professor and let him or her know of your interest.
 In most cases, the professor will tell you to come to the first class meeting of the semester.
 At that time, you should be given some idea as to the likelihood of getting into the class.
 In the meantime, you should have an alternative plan in mind in case you are not able to get into the class you want.
 Choose another open Journalism class, a General or Global Education requirement if you still need any, or something for your minor (or second major).
+If you need any guidance on courses, please make an appointment with your advisor.

 How big are Journalism classes?